mgrunwaldt/overgoal_game_repo/client/docs/dojo-model-update-guide-en.md

 When adding new fields or actions to a Dojo model, you must update multiple layers of the stack.
 This guide ensures you don't miss any critical steps.

+IMPORTANT!:
+For the cairo contracts use Sensei MCP.
+Do not make changes that are not defined in this file.

 ---

 ## 🎯 Step 1: Cairo Model Changes